prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 The noise variables $\sigma$ and $\epsilon$ are estimated from the distribution of standard deviations $\Sigma$ on the region of the approach curve where the AFM tip is not in contact with the surface.
 From this distribution, $\hat{\sigma}$ is set to the standard deviation of $\Sigma$, and $\hat{\epsilon}_t$ is approximated by the median.
 The median is used instead of the mean to remove the influence of possible false positive events in the approach.
 The removal of these pseudo-events is necessary to ensure accurate estimators for $\sigma$ and $\epsilon$, which are based on the no-event hypothesis.

-The quality of FEATHER's results are improved by multiplying the no-event probability, as discussed above, by the integral force, force derivative, and force differential Chebyshev probabilities.
-The calculation of each of these probabilities is exactly the same as Equation {#eq:featherprobability}, with the variables changed appropriately.
+The quality of FEATHER's results are improved by multiplying the no-event probability, as discussed above, by the integral force, force derivative, and force differential Chebyshev probabilitiesjdiasjodjasidiasjdas.
+The calculation of each of these probabilities is exactly the same as Equation {#ref_eq:featherprobability}, with the variables changed appropriately.
 Specifically, the relevant operation (integration, differentiation, or force difference) is applied to the approach, estimates for the operation-specific $\epsilon$ and $\sigma$ are obtained, yielding the operation-specific probability.